mrkkrp/markkarpov.com/tutorial/exceptions.md

   return result
 ```

-It does make sense, although the generality of the lifting technique until
+It does make sense, although, as we will see shortly, this `mask`-based
-recently did not extend quite long enough to support all useful monads.
+formulation does not extend quite far enough to support all useful monads
+(notably short-circuiting ones like `ExceptT`).
 Also, when we deal with stateful monadic stacks, there may be several
 different implementations of `bracket` that differ in how the state is
 passed around, and depending on your use-case, you may want one or another: